blindpentester/the-essentials/README.md

 ## v0.02
 * Checks for installs and will move to the next if it sees file/folder exists already.
 This way it will only add the items that you currently don't have or will skip and continue through.
+    * --skip option added to bypass pimpmykali and continue with installing tools

 ## v0.01